jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

     Set-ExecutionPolicy RemoteSigned

-  the terminal_ may show the following message if you have never run this command before
+  the terminal_ may show this message if you have never run this command before

   .. code-block:: text
     :emphasize-lines: 7